-Preschool Developmental Screenings for children ages 3 to 5 years
+Preschool Intake Process for children ages 3 to 5 years

-A preschool developmental screening is most often conducted by the educational diagnostician and speech-language pathologist on a student’s home campus at the request of a parent when concerns are present in the areas of self-help, behavior, cognition, communication, social interactions, or motor skills.
-Prior to the scheduling of this screening, the school nurse must be contacted to set up a vision and hearing appointment.
-Any difficulties in hearing or sight should be ruled out prior to screenings or assessments in order to ensure the validity of results.
-Please contact Mary-Jo Amaral, MBE’s school nurse, at 281-641-2905, to schedule this appointment.
-The developmental screening may then be scheduled by contacting the educational diagnostician, Blessy George, at 281-641-2904, or Erin Nolan, speech-language pathologist, at 281-641-2945.
+A preschool intake is most often conducted by the educational diagnostician and speech-language pathologist on a student’s home campus at the request of a parent when concerns are present in the areas of self-help, behavior, cognition, communication, social interactions, or motor skills.
+Prior to the scheduling of the intake, the school nurse must be contacted to set up a vision and hearing appointment.
+Any difficulties in hearing or sight should be ruled out prior to any assessments in order to ensure the validity of results.
+Please contact Tiffany Kennerly, MBE’s school nurse, at 281-641-2905, to schedule this appointment.
+The preschool intake may then be scheduled by contacting the educational diagnostician, Renee' Neff, at 281-641-2904, or speech-language pathologist, Erin Nolan, at 281-641-2945.

-Prior to the developmental screening, the following copies are also needed:
+Prior to the intake appointment, the following copies are also needed:

 - Birth Certificate (state issued certificate)